Medicaid Managed Care & Hospice

 - General Inpatient Care–provided in an inpatient hospice unit or facility for a short period when symptoms cannot be managed in the home.

 - Respite Care–provides an inpatient bed to a home-based hospice patient in order to relieve the family caregiver for up to five days.

 What is the “hospice-nursing facility room & board pass through”?

-When a resident of a long-term care facility is dually eligible for Medicare and Medicaid and elects hospice care, the hospice will bill Medicare Part A for core hospice services and bill the health plan for nursing facility room & board.
+When a resident of a long-term care facility is dually eligible for Medicare and long-term Medicaid and elects hospice care, the hospice will bill Medicare Part A for core hospice services and bill the MMC organization for nursing facility room & board.
 When the health plan reimburses the hospice, the hospice passes the room and board payment through to the contracted facility.
 Health plan payments should be directed to the hospice provider.